hjson/hjson-js/README.md

   - *emitRootBraces*: boolean, show braces for the root object.
 Default true.
   - *quotes*: string, controls how strings are displayed.
     - "min": no quotes whenever possible (default)
+    - "keys": use quotes around keys
+    - "strings": use quotes around string values
-    - "always": always use quotes
+    - "all": use quotes around keys and string values
   - *space*: specifies the indentation of nested structures.
 If it is a number, it will specify the number of spaces to indent at each level.
 If it is a string (such as '\t' or '&nbsp;'), it contains the characters used to indent at each level.
   - *eol*: specifies the EOL sequence (default is set by Hjson.setEndOfLine())
   - *colors*: boolean, output ascii color codes